-The first thing you do before submitting them to the W3C repo is to push them back up to the server:
+The first thing you do before submitting them to the web-platform-tests repository is to push them back up to your fork:

 $ git push origin topic

-originrefers to remote repo from which you cloned (downloaded) the files after you forked, referred to as web-platform-tests.git in the previous example;
+originrefers to remote repository from which you cloned (downloaded) the files after you forked, referred to as web-platform-tests.git in the previous example;

-topicrefers to the name of your local branch that you want to push.
+topicrefers to the name of your local branch that you want to share.

 Now create the pull request.
 There are several ways to create a PR in the GitHub UI.
 Below is one method and others can be found on GitHub.com